emrbaykal/maas-hpe/README.md

  Take In Action
 ---------------

-- Before start working, infrastructure-specific and host-spesific variables must be filled under the group_vars file.
+- Before start working, infrastructure-specific and host-spesific variables must be filled .
    ## - Infrastructure-Spesific Variables -- group_vars/all.yml
+        - The variables defined under this directory contain the connection and protocol information of the systems in the infrastructure.

    ## MAAS CLI Connection Parameters
    The following variable define Connection protocol, username and password information that ansible will use to access the server where maas cli is installed.